 Incorporated means that a business has filed documents with a state to become a corporation.
 The term incorporated is used because, by filing the certificate of incorporation and going on record with the state, the owners become legally separate from their investment and the business itself.
 The business operation and its pool of business assets and liabilities are “incorporated” into a separate legal “person”.

 The following list contains examples of endings which all apply to “general corporations” having shareholders, directors and officers: Inc., Co., Corp., and Ltd. These all indicate the business is a corporation (and are abbreviations of Incorporated, Company, Corporation, Limited).
 Incidentally, some states allow an LLC or Limited Partnership to use “Ltd.”

 What Is a Close Corporation?

 You may have heard of a close corporation.
 It is a form of Corporation designed to cut through some of the corporate separation between the stockholders and officers.
-These corporations are allowed to eliminate the board of directors.
+These corporations can eliminate the board of directors.
 Close corporation laws also limit the number of stockholders allowed.
 Historically this was only to be used with family businesses.
-It is old-fashioned since most family businesses today instead form an LLC if they are not comfortable with the rigid hierarchy of a corporation.
+It is old-fashioned since most family businesses today form an LLC if they are not comfortable with the rigid hierarchy of a corporation.